akeneo/pim-helpcenter/content/md/assets/create-and-display-assets.md

 ### Display media in a media link attribute

-As explained in introduction of this article, you cannot upload files in an asset family that uses a `media link` attribute as main media (seems logical, isn't it?).
+As explained in the introduction, you cannot upload files in an asset family that uses a `media link` attribute as main media (seems logical, isn't it?).

 To add the url of your media, you have two options:
 - either you do it manually and unitary via the PIM UI